MULTAQ- dronedarone tablet, film coated

 Race

 Pharmacokinetic differences related to race were not formally assessed.
-However, based on a cross study comparison, following single dose administration (400 mg), Asian males (Japanese) have about a 2-fold higher exposure than Caucasian males.
+However, based on a cross study comparison, following single dose administration (400 mg), Asian males (Japanese) have about twice the exposure than Caucasian males.
 The pharmacokinetics of dronedarone in other races has not been assessed.

 Elderly